Cities in St. Louis County to require COVID-19 vaccinations for workers, more cities could follow

 Statewide, the seven-day average of new cases declined slightly from a peak two weeks earlier, to 2,529 on Friday, but was still up from 645 two months earlier.

 St. Louis-area hospitalizations on Friday reached a high not seen since Jan.
-26. Of the 586 hospitalized, 24 were pediatric patients, and 13 were under the age of 12.
+26. Of the 586 hospitalized, 24 were pediatric patients and 13 were younger than 12.

 The large health systems in the region — including BJC HealthCare, Mercy, SSM Health, St. Luke’s Hospital and Ascension — are all requiring workers to get vaccinated against COVID-19.
 And St. Luke’s on Friday announced it plans to require proof of vaccination or negative test results for visitors in inpatient settings.